-in case of severe illnesses that cannot be treated in your country of origin, and for which you need urgent and continuous care in Italy, you can apply for a permit for cure mediche (medical care) or for humanitarian reasons (motivi umanitari).
-The permit for cure mediche is issued also to pregnant women, and renewed until the child is six months old.
-It is also issued to the woman's husband, provided he lives with her, for the same amount of time.
+ALWAYS KEEP ALL YOUR PAPERS AND MAKE AN EXTRA COPY!
+GIVING MONEY TO A LAWYER GIVES YOU NO RIGHTS TO A PERMIT TO STAY, SO DO NOT PAY LAWYERS.
 IMMIGRANTS' CONDITIONS HAVE BECOME HARDER AND HARDER DUE TO THESE LAWS.
 IT IS EVER MORE COMPLICATED TO GET A PERMIT, BECAUSE THE REQUIREMENTS HAVE INCREASED AND ARE HARDER TO COME BY, AND BECAUSE PERMITS ARE OFTEN TIED TO A WORK CONTRACT.
 SO, MANY MIGRANTS PAY TO HAVE A WORK CONTRACT, TO HAVE INSURANCE (CONTRIBUTI), TO HAVE A HOUSE RENTAL CONTRACT, AND FOR MANY OTHER THINGS THAT ARE NECESSARY TO HAVE PAPERS OR TO LIVE IN ITALY WITHOUT A PERMIT.